mmcdmn/mmcd_metrics/apps/cattail/NOTES.md

 1. **Site enddate filtering is CRITICAL** - Must join `loc_breeding_sites` on historical queries
 2. **COUNT DISTINCT for unique sites** - Sites can have multiple inspections
-3. **Historical baseline is COMBINED count** - Not an average, all sites across X years
+3. **Historical baseline is TOTAL COMBINED count** - NOT an average, ALL unique sites across X years
 4. **Zone ≠ Goal** - Historical tab uses zones for geographic filtering, not goal targets
 5. **Separate SQL from UI** - All queries in function files, never in app.R
 6. **Test your queries** - Use test scripts to validate counts match expected results